Venus In Leo Is Here — & It's Creating A Romantic Frenzy

 Venus In Leo Is Here — & It’s Creating A Romantic Frenzy

-The last month of summer brings the most dynamic and amazing vibe.
-From August 25th to September 19th, Venus is soaking up the sunny rays of Leo, creating a romantic frenzy that will light up our lives.
+The next few weeks are bringing the most dynamic and amazing vibe.
+From August 26th to September 20th, Venus is soaking up the last of Leo, creating a romantic frenzy that will light up our lives.
 Leo rules the heart chakra, so this placement adds zest to both creativity and love.
 We are in the mood for affection and adoration, as givers and receivers.

 AdvertisementADVERTISEMENT